weidai11/cryptopp/Readme.txt

 The items in this section comprise the most recent history.
 Please see History.txt for the record back to Crypto++ 1.0.

+8.5.0 - March 7, 2021
+      - minor release, no recompile of programs required
+      - expanded community input and support
+        * 70 unique contributors as of this release
+      - port to Apple M1

 8.4.0 - January 2, 2021
       - minor release, recompile of programs required